deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 - [Bringing E2E privacy to the Web: 4th security audit 😅](https://delta.chat/en/2023-05-22-webxdc-security)

-Don't hestitate to get back to our fediverse account or other contact addresses with any questions!
+Don't hesitate to get back to our fediverse account or other contact addresses with any questions!